MichalKhoa/freeCodeCamp---Scientific-Computing-with-Python---projects/README.md

 # [freeCodeCamp] Scientific Computing with Python - projects
-Solved projects from Scientific Computing with Python from freeCodeCamp
+Solved projects from Scientific Computing with Python from freeCodeCamp.
+All of the uploaded programs passed all the set tests.

 # Arithmetic Formatter